top of page

 Wildlife Value:

-Host plant for 223 species of Lepidoptera larvae, including the beggar, crocus geometer and polyphemus moths; red-spotted admiral butterfly; and specialist Cerasus fishii.
+Host plant for 223 species of Lepidoptera larvae, including the beggar, crocus geometer and Polyphemus moths; red-spotted admiral butterfly; and specialist Cerastis fishii.
 Berries are eaten by birds and small mammals.
 Members of the genus Vaccinium support the following specialized bees: Andrena bradleyi, Andrena carolina, Panurginus atramontensis, Habropoda laboriosa, Colletes productus, Colletes validus, and Osmia virga.

 Medicinal, Edible, and Other Uses: